Onlineberatung/documentation/docs/general/home.md

 ## Project Description

-Psychosocial counseling for people in difficult life situations is an essential task of Online-Beratung.
-Online-Beratung follows the approach of blended counseling which means the systematic and conceptually tailored combination of various digital and analog communication channels in counseling.

-The Online-Beratung service is a user-centered, responsive, data protection-compliant and browser-based counseling platform on which psychosocial counseling between those seeking advice and professionals can take place.
+The Online-Beratung counseling service is a user-centered, responsive, data protection-compliant and browser-based counseling platform on which psychosocial counseling between those seeking advice and professionals can take place.
 For offering this professional counseling service online it is important that:

 - anonymity is possible,